TareqAhmad/TareqAhmad/README.md

 - 👋 Hi, I’m @TareqAhmad
 - 👀 I’m interested in learning Programming and Problem Solving
-- 🌱 I’m currently learning Front-End
+- 🌱 I’m currently learning Full stack developer
 - 💞️ I’m looking to collaborate on create new features and enhancement
 - 📫 How to reach me by email "tareq33daja@gmail.com" or phone number "962-790205293"